The Classification of Branched Willmore Spheres in the $3$-Sphere and the $4$-Sphere: Introduction

-Furthermore, we note here for the convenience of the reader one of the by-products of theorem \ref{F}, which is interesting in itself as it gives the optimal regularity for Willmore surfaces at branch points (see \cite{kusnerpacific} and \cite{beriviere} for the first results in this direction).
+Furthermore, we note here for the convenience of the reader one of the by-products of Theorem \ref{F} and \cite{blow-up}, \cite{blow-up2}, which is interesting in itself as it gives an improved regularity for Willmore surfaces at branch points (see \cite{kusnerpacific} and \cite{beriviere} for the first results in this direction).